israpps/FreeMcBoot-Installer/test/10_System_Updates.md

 __European__  | `BEEXEC-SYSTEM` | `BEDATA-SYSTEM` |  `BEEXEC-DVDPLAYER`   |
 __Chinese__   | `BCEXEC-SYSTEM` | `BCDATA-SYSTEM` |  `BCEXEC-DVDPLAYER`   |

-[^1]: DVD-player update executable name is: `dvdplayer.elf`
+[^1]: __DVD-player__ update executable name is: `dvdplayer.elf`
-[^2]: Data-Folder: seen on the console browser as "Your System Configuration" this folder hold the play history file (a file that holds a record of played games, used to generate the towers on the console start animation), also, `TITLE.DB` is held on this folder, a file used by the PS1 retrocompatibility systems
+[^2]: __Data Folder:__ seen on the console browser as "Your System Configuration" this folder hold the play history file (a file that holds a record of played games, used to generate the towers on the console start animation), also, `TITLE.DB` is held on this folder, a file used by the PS1 retrocompatibility systems
 ## System executables

 __Region__| __Model__  |__Chassis__| __ROM__|__ELF filename__|